A Diverse Community

 - The Bridge to Opportunity Scholarship program, which provides a three-year, full-tuition scholarship to first-generation college graduates with demonstrated financial need, advances the Law School's belief that a top-quality legal education should be accessible to qualified applicants with exceptional promise, regardless of their individual circumstances or family history.

-For current students:
+For current students and alumni:

 - Public Interest Mondays, a lunchtime series of the Office of Public Interest/Public Service Law and Careers, featuring speakers and discussion topics on a range of pressing issues, including social activism, civil and human rights, racial justice, law and the arts, and mass incarceration.

 - Professional development programs and mentorship opportunities with the Office of Public Interest/Public Service Law and Careers, the Office of Private Sector Careers, and the Office of Judicial Careers.
+The Academic Scholars Program, which identifies and provides academic and financial support for J.D. candidates who want to pursue a career in legal academia.

 - Faculty guidance and support from the Committee on Teaching on best practices for inclusive teaching, as well as for innovating and collaborating on ways to address race and inequality through course materials and coverage.